 What is L-glutamine and what does it do for your health?

 L-glutamine is an amino acid that is abundant in your body, but you may not have heard much about it.
-In this blog, you will learn exactly what L-glutamine is, where it is found in your body, and when it might be beneficial to pay attention to your intake.
-We will guide you through the science, practical applications, and how you can obtain L-glutamine through diet or supplements.
+In this blog, you’ll learn what L-glutamine actually is, where it is found in your body, and when it may be worth paying attention to your intake.
+We’ll guide you through the science, practical applications, and how you can get L-glutamine through food or supplements.

 What is L-glutamine?